 - You can set your own rules.
 How you activate will be up to the brand and not dependent on regulatory guidelines.

-- The excitement and thrill that comes with guerilla marketing is always fun, and as long as you have an agency that is 100% on the ball and managing it every step of the way it can be very successful!
+- The excitement and thrill that comes with guerilla marketing are always fun, and as long as you have an agency that is 100% on the ball and managing it every step of the way it can be very successful!

 - Competing businesses may dob you in or inform the council which again will result in a fine.
 They may also post negative comments and images on social media which reflect badly on the brand.

 - The brand ambassadors may get asked to ‘move on.’
-This means the team may need to move to a less than ideal area if they are not permitted in the best high traffic area.
+This means the team may need to move to a less-than-ideal area if they are not permitted in the best high-traffic area.